Accessibility

 Wakefield Stroke Recovery Service

 The Stroke Recovery Service works with you to identify your personal support needs and priorities.
-A co-ordinator will contact you to organise a phone call or a home visit to find out how you're managing with your daily life, and if you need additional support.
-This service offers opportunities to rebuild confidence and independence, and it helps you to rebuild your life after a stroke.
+You will be contacted to organise a phone call or home visit to find out how you're managing.

 This service offers: